std::equality_comparable, std::equality_comparable_with

 (since C++23) |

-are equal.
-Together with the requirement that a == b is equality-preserving, this implies that ==
+a and b of type T, bool(a == b) is true if and only if a and b are equal.
+Together with the requirement that a == b is equality-preserving, this implies that == is symmetric and transitive, and further that == is reflexive for all objects a

 -

-be lvalues denoting distinct equal objects of types const std::remove_reference_t <T> and std::remove_cvref_t<T> -
+tandt2be lvalues denoting distinct equal objects of types const std::remove_reference_t <T> and std::remove_cvref_t<T> -

-be lvalues denoting distinct equal objects of types const std::remove_reference_t <U> and std::remove_cvref_t<U> -
+uandu2be lvalues denoting distinct equal objects of types const std::remove_reference_t <U> and std::remove_cvref_t<U> -

-be std::common_reference_t < const std::remove_reference_t <T> &, const std::remove_reference_t <U> & >
+Cbe std::common_reference_t < const std::remove_reference_t <T> &, const std::remove_reference_t <U> & >

 the following expression is true: